mottbott/docker-k8s-training/docker-storage-network.md

 In the example we will create our own **index.html** and mount into the container.
 ```
+cd /tmp
+mkdir www
 echo "hello world" > index.html
 docker run -d -p 8003:80 -v /tmp/www:/usr/share/nginx/html nginx:latest
 ```
 ## Exercise
-* 📝 Create your own **index.html**  and run it a volume mount in your Nginx container.
+* 📝 Create your own **index.html**  and run it a volume mount in a Nginx container.
 * 📝 Open the website in your browser and modify the **index.html**.
-Refresh afterwards.
+Refresh afterwards to see the changes.

 Create a managed volume and inspect it
 ```